samirbazan/flashify/README.md

   You Can modify the helper in Vendor/Instore/Flashify/Helper or modify the model in  Vendor/Instore/Flashify/Model

-  Thanks to Jeffrey Way of Laracast for idea ...
+  Thanks to Jeffrey Way of Laracast for the idea ...

   BR SamirBazan - @SHoUkI666